raskalito/Sync360Docs/Sync360 Syntax Guide.md

 -->
 ```

 When `if` element is used, it is possible to control the execution of flow using nested `then` and `else` elements.
 That allows to execute a set of different commands when experssion evaluates as true and as false. `then` element can contain inline `if` property and that allows multiple code flows to execute within same parent `if` element.
-However `else` element cannot have `if` inline and therefore only one nested `else` element can exists per `if`.
+However `else` element cannot have `if` inline and therefore only one nested `else` element can exists per `if`. `then` and `else` child elements are always used together, it is not valid to include only `then or only `else` inside an `if` element.
 ```
 <set var="a">{10}</set>
 <set var="b">{15}</set>